Tipping can be such a confusing and taboo topic. It’s one of those questions that seems to come up over and over when planning a wedding!

 “The best tip I ever got was a couple begged me for a discount to stay within their budget.
 I did, and then after the wedding I got a letter with the discount amount plus extra.”

-“As a makeup artist I never expect tips, but I’d say about 75% of the time my brides/bridesmaids will tip.
+“As a makeup artist I never expect tips, but I’d say about 75% of the time my clients will tip.
 There are times where I’ll have a bridal party with 12 people and they don’t see the need to tip since they’re spending so much on makeup anyway.
-And then there are times where I’ll have a bride on a budget with a bridal party of 4, and they all make sure they tip $5.”
+And then there are times where I’ll have a client on a budget with a bridal party of 4, and they all make sure they tip $5.”

 “I personally appreciate it the most when people do something thoughtful for me.
-I often get gifts from brides and a few will give me cash.
+I often get gifts from couples and a few will give me cash.
 When I receive cash, I split it three ways between myself and my assistants.
 I would give it all to my assistants, but I figure the person giving the tip might be upset if I did this.
 I usually set the cash aside so I can spend it on something completely indulgent.
-Also, I hardly ever post about gifts on social media, because I don’t want other brides to feel like they need to give me anything.”
+Also, I hardly ever post about gifts on social media, because I don’t want other couples to feel like they need to give me anything.”